Stem at sAA

 - Students apply at the end of their Freshman year.

-- Students should have a B average in Science and Mathematics during Freshman year.
+- Students should have a C average or higher in Science and Mathematics during Freshman year.

 - Students submit a 250 word essay of why they would like to be considered for the program.